craftercms/docs/source/by-role/common/project-tools/setting-workflow-states.rst

 |

-A dialog will launch prompting you to choose the state for your selection, by clicking on the slider next to the state you want to change.
-Click on the ``Confirm`` button to set the state.
+A dialog will launch prompting you to set the state for your selection.
+Click the slider next to the desired state, then click the ``Confirm`` button.

 .. image:: /_static/images/site-admin/project-config-select-state-dialog.webp
     :alt: Site Admin - Project Tools Select Workflow State Dialog